-Warnings: Strong language, hurting a toad, Umbridge and Dumbledore bashing and OOC-ness.
+Warnings: Strong language, Umbridge and Dumbledore bashing.

-Events that happened in OotP do not necessarily happen in my stories.
-Such as the attack on Arthur Weasley did not take place because Harry doesn't dream about Voldemort's actions.
+Events that happened in OotP do not necessarily happen in this series.
+The attack on Arthur Weasley did not take place because Harry doesn't dream about Voldemort's actions.

 This is written as friendship.
 If you want to see it as slash, be my guest :)

 Prompt for this story:

 Harry Potter and the Goblet of fire chapter 18.
 The lines "He came back to the country just because my scar twinged.
 He'll probably come bursting right into the castle if I tell him someone's entered me for the Triwizard Tournament."

 And I wondered…what If Sirius had learned about the Blood Quill?

 This story is what ran away with me as a result.

 It had been a relatively quiet dinner at Hogwarts, or at least as quiet as Hogwarts ever got just before the Christmas Holidays started.